 What Measure Is a Non-Human?: Some players believe the People of The Land are beneath contempt because they do not exist outside the game even if they do look human.
 Ironically, Shiroe points out that since all Landers have names, personalities, emotions, memories, and most importantly, can permanently die, it makes them more human than the actual players.

 Log Horizon is probably one of the few series where this works both ways.
 As revealed in the West Wind Brigade spinoff, the Landers endured years of interacting with the hordes "inhuman" and "robotic" adventurers, and treated them as that.
 Which is why many of them are frankly stunned when the adventurers started acting like people to them.

 Wretched Hive: Susukino under the rule of the Brigandia guild.
 Murder and theft are common, NPCs are enslaved, and a violent marketplace is normal.
 Anyone that tries to leave is killed.

 Wrong Genre Savvy: Nyanta's big revelation (see The Reveal, above) is gained from not thinking of things in game terms.
 Even Shiroe admits that he fell short in that regard.

 Your Mind Makes It Real: Averted.
 Death only means you get teleported back to the nearest Cathedral and you lose some money and items.
-However, this is lampshaded in a conversation between Shiroe and Natsugu, where Shiroe points out that this is a distinct possibility since they didn't know if death still followed game mechanics at the time.
+However, this is lampshaded in a conversation between Shiroe and Naotsugu, where Shiroe points out that this is a distinct possibility since they didn't know if death still followed game mechanics at the time.